CAJUN DEEP-FRIED TURKEY

 Fill Masterbuilt Electric Fryer/Boiler/Steamer with oil to the MAX line; heat to 375° F. Remove giblets and neck.
 If present, remove and discard plastic leg holder and pop-up timer.
 Rinse turkey thoroughly with warm water or completely cover with warm water and soak for no more than 30 minutes to ensure cavities are free of ice.

 Pat turkey completely dry on outside and inside of cavity with paper towels.
-Using an injector syringe, inject ½ cup (4 ounces) Buttery Creole Marinade in each breast.
-Inject ¼ cup (2 ounces) marinade into each leg and thigh.
+Using an injector syringe, inject ½ cup (4 oz) buttery Creole marinade in each breast.
+Inject ¼ cup (2 oz) marinade into each leg and thigh.
 Sprinkle turkey generously with Cajun Seasoning, completely coating the outside of the turkey and inside of the cavity.

 Insert a meat thermometer in the meaty part of the breast; turkey is done when it reads 165° F. If the turkey is not done, lower it carefully back into the oil for an additional 5 minutes.
 Once the turkey reaches the desired temperature (minimum 165° F), turn the turkey fryer to MIN and unplug it from the outlet.

 Allow the turkey to rest and drain in the fryer basket for 10 minutes before removing for carving.
 The turkey can remain in the basket to cool until ready to serve.

 In a medium saucepan, combine hot sauce, butter, garlic powder, and lime juice, and heat over low heat.
 Use as a dipping sauce or pour over turkey slices.